Uzbek cotton scandal: Rashidov's death and continuing investigations

 On 31 October 1983, Rashidov died suddenly (or, alternatively, committed suicide in fear of imprisonment), and was buried in central Tashkent.
 Plans were made to construct a memorial complex, intended to become a site of pilgrimage for workers.
 Following his death, investigations continued, with the Moscow and Moscow Oblast divisions of the KGB making arrests of directors of cotton factories from Uzbekistan and in the Russian Soviet Federative Socialist Republic throughout early 1984.

 In the summer of 1984, a delegation of Central Committee officials led by Yegor Ligachyov arrived in Tashkent to elect a successor to Rashidov.
 At the meeting of the Communist Party of Uzbekistan, Rashidov was described by officials as a "despot", corrupt, and as someone who had done irreparable damage to the Uzbek nation.
 By the decision of the plenum, Rashidov was exhumed from central Tashkent and reburied in the city's Chagatai Cemetery.
-The new First Secretary was Inomjon Usmonxoʻjayev, a relative unknown who had ties both to bribery investigations and Ligachyov.
+The new First Secretary was Inomjon Usmonxoʻjayev, a relatively unknown person who had ties both to bribery investigations and Ligachyov.

 On 11 August 1984, Abduvohid Karimov, former head of the Bukhara Regional Committee, was arrested in Qarshi and flown to Moscow, where he was interned at Lefortovo Prison until his 1987 trial.
 At the trial, Karimov testified that he had given massive bribes to Rashidov, and was sentenced to 20 years' imprisonment.
 Investigators discovered a notebook written by Karimov, revealing places that his wealth had been hidden in the village of Sevaz, near Shahrisabz.
 10 million rubles worth of valuables and cash were found in the village.
 Around the same time, Ahmadjon Odilov, a local kolkhoz chairman and politician in Namangan Region, was arrested.
 Odilov had extensive ties to Rashidov, as well as to organised crime networks in Uzbekistan.

 Arrested individuals who were members of the Ministry of Internal Affairs testified about the widespread bribery and organised crime connections within the Uzbek intelligence services.
 When KGB officers went to arrest K. Ergashev, head of the Ministry of Internal Affairs, he committed suicide, having possibly been tipped off beforehand.
 In his home, 10 million rubles in cash were found.
 As a result of further investigations, the Ministry of Internal Affairs' connections to organised crime groups were subsequently revealed.

 At the same time, an investigation was ongoing into the entourage of Ruzmet Gaipov, First Secretary of the Qashqadaryo Regional Committee.
 In April 1985, permission was granted by General Secretary Mikhail Gorbachev to arrest Gaipov, after information about him having supported the rise of Ergashev and received bribes from people throughout the region came to light.
 However, when police arrived at his home, they found him dead, having either committed suicide or been murdered.
 The documents collected after Gaipov's death nonetheless allowed for further expansion of the investigation.
 Gaipov's son Arslan Ruzmetov, head of the Tashkent Airport, head of the Bukhara Regional Ministry of Internal Affairs M. Norov, and Norov's deputy T. Kakhramanov were all detained, in addition to many others.